 Don’t bargain for bus, rail or air tickets, or for fruit or vegetables at street markets.

-There are several types of traditional bazaar in Turkey, which continue to coexist with the modern American/European-style shopping malls that dominate the wealthier districts of large cities.
+Several types of traditional bazaar continue to coexist in Turkey with the modern American/European-style shopping malls that increasingly dominate the wealthier districts of large cities.

 Covered bazaars are found in larger towns like İstanbul, Bursa and Şanlıurfa.
 Essentially medieval Ottoman shopping malls, they comprised several bedestens at which particular types of goods were sold, linked by covered arcades also originally assigned to a particular trade – though strict segregation has long since broken down.